microsoft/verona/docs/internal/future_optimisations.md

 Future Optimisation Opportunities
 =================================

-The Verona language affords a number of optimisation opportunities that do not need to be implemented for a minimum viable product.
+The Verona language affords a number of optimisation opportunities that do not need to be implemented for a minimum viable product (MVP).
 This document exists to capture them so that they can be implemented in a future version and so that the design of the compiler doesn't preclude their implementation.
 They are not in any particular order.